saltstack/salt/doc/ref/windows-package-manager.rst

   git.
 - Packages can be downloaded from within the salt repository, a git repository or from http(s) or ftp urls.
+- No dependencies are managed.
+Dependencies between packages needs to be managed manually.

 Usage